 Our course has been designed in conjunction with the thriving London post production sector to make sure you'll be working on the most relevant platforms.
 We'll introduce you to a number of roles across post, including grading and compositing.

 Teaching is delivered by industry specialists and emphasises professional collaboration in the context of digital film production.
-Subjects covered include working with digital cinema camera recording formats, colour grading, audio post production and delivery platforms.
+Subjects covered include working with digital cinema camera recording formats, colour grading and audio post production.

 We aim to produce job-ready graduates, capable in freelance work, enterprise, and new economic models for the creative industries.